Wynnum

 Wynnum lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, applying proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023.
-Future population projections indicate above median growth, with Wynnum expected to increase by 3,331 persons to 2041, recording a total gain of 20.2% over the 17-year period.
+For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 are adopted, using proportional growth weightings based on ABS Greater Capital Region projections released in 2023 with a base year of 2022 for each age cohort.
+Future projections indicate above median population growth nationally, with Wynnum expected to increase by 3,331 persons to 2041, reflecting a total gain of 20.2% over the 17-year period.

 Frequently Asked Questions - Population